 M.A.T. from Rockford College

-A 2006 and 2008 Golden Apple nominee, David has extensive professional experience in addition to an impressive teaching resume.
+The co-recipient of the 2014 Distinguished Faculty Award, David has extensive professional experience in addition to an impressive teaching resume.
 Before joining the Keith faculty, David worked on wetland and water quality policy for the National Wildlife Federation in Washington, DC, as a research assistant/temporary instructor at Iowa State University, as a lab technician for Baxter International, and as an environmental specialist for American Tower Corporation.
 At Keith, he is the Science Department Chair and teaches middle school science and math.
 David is a guest instructor at Nicholas Conservatory & Gardens, and viewed as one of the Conservatory’s most popular instructors.
 He enjoys cycling, hiking, camping, rugby, and listening to music.
-David is married to Abigail, has a daughter, Emery, and a son, Tyler, who are both Lower School students.
+David is married to Abigail, has a daughter, Emery, and a son, Tyler, who are both Keith School students.
 To view David’s web site, click here.

 Phone: 815-399-8850 x121